flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 === "PROG"

-    On this page you can see details about the flight data pertaining to the current phase oof flight.
+    On this page you can see details about the flight data pertaining to the current phase of flight.

     Your CRZ level that was inputted on `INIT A` will appear here, alongside optimal CRZ level and the REC MAX.
 You can also change your CRZ level on this page as well.